-How would you feel if you expected your customer to pay for a gift basket 30 days after delivery, and on the 31st day the customer vanished?
+How would you feel if you expect a customer to pay for a gift basket 30 days after delivery, and on the 31st day the customer could not be found?

-In the 1980s I worked for a worldwide commercial bank located on Water Street in lower Manhattan.
-The employees was encouraged to take one break in the morning and afternoon, and during the break we flocked upstairs to a lunch area with tables, chairs, and plenty of everything to eat, drink, and smoke (cigarettes were sold).
-The area was manned by a small firm independent of the bank.
+In the 1980s I worked for a worldwide commercial bank located on Water Street in New York City.
+The employees had break times in the morning and afternoon.
+During breaks we flocked upstairs to a lunch area with tables, chairs, and plenty of everything to eat, drink, and smoke (cigarettes were sold).
+The area was rented by a small firm independent of the bank.

 Employees were allowed to buy on credit.
-On pay day, the employees settled their tab with the lunch firm.
+On pay day, the employees paid their tab with the lunch firm.

-One day, a major downsizing was announced, and a substantial number of employees were dismissed, ushered out of the facility within the hour.
-That same day, the lunch firm’s representative came downstairs to the company with his credit ledger in hand to collect monies from employees owing for items they’d purchased before pay day.
+One day, a major downsizing at the bank occurred, and a substantial number of employees were let go, leaving the facility within the hour.
+That same day, the lunch firm’s representative came downstairs to the company with his credit ledger in hand to collect monies from employees owing for items they purchased before pay day.

 The lunch firm learned a very hard lesson, and if they’re still in business today, I bet that buying on credit is not part of their process.

 1. The customer has to have what’s called “skin in the game.”
-They must be committed to the sale as much as you’re committed to creating the gift basket.
+They must be committed to the sale as much as you’re ready to create the gift basket.
 Without monetary commitment, the customer can walk away, and you can’t do anything about it.

 2. You are operating a business, not running an experiment.
 Even experimental work receives grants from organizations before the work begins.
 Get your money before touching a single piece of shred.